 Do you have a small garage, large vehicle, a new driver, or maybe you're chronically in a hurry?
-If any of these are true, it's possible that you (or another driver...ahem...not me) has either bumped the wall or scuffed a bumper with the garage door when it door came down.
+If any of these are true, it's possible that you've either bumped the wall or scuffed a bumper with the garage door when it came down.
 Both are frustrating and cause extra, unnecessary repair work.
-I've put a list of our favorite parking helpers together, most are inexpensive and easy to install, all will save you repair headaches in the future.
+These parking helpers are inexpensive and easy to install, all will save you repair headaches in the future.

 01 of 05

-Starting with the least expensive, the tennis ball that hangs from the ceiling.
-Pull your car into its safe spot, take *measurements, pull your car back out.
-Install an eye hook in the ceiling from your measurements and hang the string with the tennis ball attached, leave some extra so you can make adjustments once the ball is in place and voila, parking assistance!
-If you'd rather have it retract when the garage door is down, Instructables.com has some clear directions on how you can... accomplish that.
+Start with the least expensive option: the tennis ball that hangs from the ceiling.
+Pull your car into its safe spot, take measurements (from the front of the garage to the point of contact on the windshield, from the side wall to the point of contact on the windshield), and pull your car back out.
+Install an eye hook in the ceiling from your measurements and hang the string with the tennis ball attached, leave some extra so you can make adjustments once the ball is in place and voila, parking... assistance!

 02 of 05